aaasociety/osocal/README.txt

 This is a calendar app coded in Python, it was used for a school project that is long-gone.

+To see the calendar app for yourself, run the calview.py program.
+Don't be surprised if it does not work.

 You can use this as a calendar app, the author uses a customized version as his go-to calendar app

 ## Why not rewrite it?